keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Dr. Gerry Greenstone wrote in the *BC Medical Journal*, “the leech can help reduce venous congestion and prevent tissue necrosis.
 In this way it can be used in the postoperative care of skin grafts and re-implanted fingers, ears, and toes.
 Because of concern regarding second­ary infections a ‘mechanical leech’ has been developed at the University of Wisconsin.”[^29]

 However, it can be argued that because of all this blood letting, it became obvious to physicians of the late Middle Ages and Renaissance that humans needed a certain amount of blood in their body to survive.
-“By looking into how changing the volume of blood in the body might affect its health, doctors eventually came to understand more and more about blood circulation, the important of blood to health, and the characteristics of blood.”[^30] Which, in turn, contributed to the practice of blood transfusions “as early as the 1400s.”[^31]
+“By looking into how changing the volume of blood in the body might affect its health, doctors eventually came to understand more and more about blood circulation, the importance of blood to health, and the characteristics of blood.”[^30] Which, in turn, contributed to the practice of blood transfusions “as early as the 1400s.”[^31]

 That being said, bloodletting was only a small portion of Western Humoral theory.
 Many times, a physician would prescribe a change in diet “for counteracting the imbalance by means of opposite forces.”[^32]